This sweet stollen bread is the ultimate Christmas bread

 To make this bread requires some serious kneading.
-If you have a kitchen machine with dough hook you can let it take care of the heavy lifting.
+If you have a kitchen machine with a dough hook you can let it take care of the heavy lifting.

-I made the dough by hand and after combining all of the requirements the dough has to be kneaded at least 8 minutes to let it become elastic and a little sticky.
+I made the dough by hand and after combining all of the ingredients the dough has to be kneaded at least 8 minutes to let it become elastic and a little sticky.

 - Wheat flour